Strawberry Rhubarb Shortcakes

 - Transfer to a large bowl and create a well in the center.
 Stir 1 egg into milk.
 Pour the milk and egg mixture into the well in the flour mixture.
 Gently stir to incorporate the liquid into the dry.
 Knead gently to gather the crumbs into the dough.
 Turn out into the prepared dish and press out into an even layer.
 Cut into 12 squares.
 Brush the egg-white over the dough.
 Sprinkle the demerarra sugar over the dough.
 Bake until the shortcakes are set up, about 25 minutes.
 Let cool.

-- Whisk yogurt, 1/3 cup agave nectar and cardamom in a medium bowl.
+- Whisk yogurt, 1/3 cup maple syrup and cardamom in a medium bowl.
 Whisk whipping cream in another bowl until stiff.
 Gently whisk the whipping cream into the yogurt mixture until streaks no longer remain.

 - Break shortcakes apart with a fork and split in half.
 Spoon 2 tablespoons compote and 2 generous tablespoons cream over the bottom half of the shortcake.
 Place the top half of the shortcake on top and then repeat with 2 more tablespoons each of compote and cream.
 Top with additional freshly sliced strawberries if desired.